Skip to main content

 Use Caution

-Moon Phase Charging: Chrysocolla responds beautifully to moonlight charging, which resonates with its feminine energy.
-Place it in direct moonlight during the full moon overnight for a gentle, thorough cleansing.
-The full moon is particularly potent for recharging Chrysocolla's feminine wisdom energy.
-Sound healing with singing bowls or tuning forks is an excellent non-contact cleansing method.
-Smudging with sage, palo santo, or sweetgrass also works well.
+Moon Phase Charging: Place Chrysocolla in direct moonlight overnight during the full moon.
+The full moon is the traditional choice for this stone, given its feminine associations.
+Sound healing with singing bowls or tuning forks is also effective.
+Smudging with sage, palo santo, or sweetgrass works well too.

 Avoid the following: